jasonashton/CarND-Vehicle-Detection/README.md

 ![Not Car](output_images/sample-notcar.png)

 ## Histogram of Oriented Gradients
 A histogram of oriented gradients counts gradients in small areas of the image and takes the largest gradient, which gives a rough outline of the object.
 This can then be used to train the Linear SVM classifier.
 This is done in the function `get_hog_features` which utilizes the `skimage` library.
 This returns an array of features as well as an image.
 We also add a color histogram and spatial binning to improve results and have additional features to work with.
+Features list is normalized by `StandardScalar()` since we are using multiple, different sources of feature data.
 Below is the HOG of the first car image.

 ![HOG of car](output_images/sample-hog.png)